ThanabordeeN/ollama-py-function-calling/README.md

 1. **Environment Setup**:
     - Create a `.env` file in the root directory of the project.
-    - Obtain an API key from WeatherAPI and add it to the `.env` file with the variable name `WEATHER_API_KEY`.
+    - Obtain an API key from WeatherAPI and add it to the `.env` file with the variable name `RAPIDAPI_KEY`.
 Your `.env` file should look like this:
       ```
       RAPIDAPI_KEY=your_api_key_here
       ```